IRMP-org/IRMP/README.md

 - Send IR frequency is fixed at 38 kHz.

 # Minimal version
 For applications only requiring NEC protocol, there is a receiver which has very **small codesize of 500 bytes and does NOT require any timer**.
 See the MinimalReceiver and IRDispatcherDemo example how to use it.
+Mapping of pins to interrupts can be found [here](https://github.com/Arduino-IRremote/Arduino-IRremote/tree/master/src/TinyIRReceiver.cpp.h#L307).

 # Schematic for Arduino UNO
 The VS1838B is used as receiver for all examples and tests.
 This module has a 120 µs on/low and a 100 µs off/high delay between received signal and output.
 So it shortens the mark and extends the space by 20 µs.